tenaibms/LR2-Skinning-Guide/docs/getting_started/barebones_play_skin.md

 # Creating the .lr2skin file

 Inside of our `.lr2skin` file, we will use the [`#INFORMATION`]({{ site.baseurl }}{% link docs/commands/information.md %}) command to include some general metadata, as well as define options for customizing the skin.

+{: .warning }
+All paths should use backslashes `\` rather than forward slashes!
+Forward slashes can cause weird errors and unexpected behavior!

 **barebones.lr2skin**
 ```